-She was an amazing woman and I had never heard of her before this book.
+She was an amazing woman and I had never heard of her before this fictional biography.
 It has wonderful characters, a fabulous story, romance, adventure, and the terrifying reality of life during WWII.
 I could not put this historical fiction book down and is one of the best books for book clubs to read.

 Love Historical Fiction?
 We do too!
 That’s why we created the Ultimate List of Historical Fiction carefully divided by time period.

 Best Books of 2020: Mysteries